Privacy

 Opting out of GA4 after-the-fact

-If you accepted earlier and want to opt out now, clear your browser’s localStorage for www.bipolarist.com — the banner will return on your next visit and you can choose Decline.
+If you accepted earlier (or GA loaded by default outside the consent region) and want to opt out now, set localStorage.cookie_consent to denied for www.bipolarist.com, or clear that key so the banner returns on your next visit from a consent region and you can choose Decline.
 Or install Google’s browser opt-out extension for site-wide GA4 opt-out.

 California readers